Minnesota Poll: Walz's approval dips as COVID-19 concerns increase

 Dave Kranz, a retiree from Waconia, knows four people who tested positive, including a man who died from the virus.
 His children work in health care, and he is very concerned about them — but said so far neither has gotten it.

-However, if a vaccine was available he would not rush to get it.
+However, if a vaccine were available he would not rush to get it.

 “I’m not an anti-vaccine person by any means,” Kranz said.
 But he added that he is wary of President Donald Trump’s administration rushing a vaccine and said he would wait to hear first from leading infectious disease expert Anthony Fauci and other medical professionals.